petrunov/to-do-be/README.md

-## Description
+# Simplet ToDo Back-End REST API

-This is a demo application to showcase base web development knowledge with containerization and full-stack development with NestJs and NextJs, showcasing a responsive UI and cloud deployment.
+This is a demo application of a Simple ToDo REST API app to showcase base web development knowledge with containerization and full-stack development with NestJs.

 ## Pre-requisites: